Scot Loeffler

-Scot Loeffler (born November 1, 1974) is an American college football coach and former player who is currently the quarterbacks coach for the Philadelphia Eagles of the National Football League (NFL).
+Scot Loeffler (born November 1, 1974) is an American college football coach and former player who was most recently the quarterbacks coach for the Philadelphia Eagles of the National Football League (NFL).
 Prior to that, he was the head coach at Bowling Green State University.
 He formerly served as offensive coordinator and quarterbacks coach at Boston College Virginia Tech, having previously held the same role at Auburn University under head coach Gene Chizik.
 Prior to joining Auburn, Loeffler served as offensive coordinator for Temple.
 He has spent over a decade coaching quarterbacks, primarily in the Big Ten and Southeastern conferences.
 On November 28, 2018, Loeffler was named head coach at BGSU.

 Career

+Early career

 Loeffler played quarterback for the Michigan Wolverines from 1993 to 1996.
 After suffering a shoulder injury that prematurely ended his playing career, Loeffler joined Lloyd Carr's coaching staff at his alma mater as a graduate assistant, and was a part of the Wolverine staff during the 1997 undefeated, national championship season.
 Jim Herrmann - the team's defensive coordinator from 1997 to 2005 - would later state that Loeffler helped develop future NFL quarterbacks Tom Brady and Brian Griese in his early coaching tenure, particularly by focusing on throwing mechanics.
 In 2000, Loeffler was named quarterbacks coach at Central Michigan University.
 After coaching the Chippewas for two years, Loeffler returned to coaching quarterbacks at Michigan for the next six years.

 In 2008, the Detroit Lions of the National Football League hired Loeffler to be a part of their offensive staff.
 However, after only one season out of the college ranks, Loeffler was hired by Urban Meyer to join his staff at Florida.
 Loeffler served as quarterbacks coach, where in his first season he was tasked with helping Tim Tebow become a more polished pro-style quarterback.
 Tebow finished the season ranked 1st in passer efficiency.

+Temple

 When Steve Addazio was let go from Florida to eventually become the new head coach at Temple University, he brought Loeffler along as the new offensive coordinator and quarterbacks coach.
 Under his leadership, the Owls offense improved to the 7th leading rushing offense in the nation (257 yards per game) and 33rd nationally in pass efficiency (142.8).
 The team finished the season 9–4, ranked 2nd in the MAC East and defeated Wyoming 37–15 in the 2011 New Mexico Bowl (the school's first bowl win since the 1979 Garden State Bowl).
 Sophomore quarterback Chris Coyer was named the bowl's MVP and finished the season with a 177.4 passer rating.

-Loeffler was linked to the vacant OC positions at the University of Alabama, Louisiana State University and the University of Wisconsin.
+Following the season, Loeffler was linked to the vacant OC positions at the University of Alabama, Louisiana State University and the University of Wisconsin.